dineshgayathri/indexsample/README.md

 in order to download content you may use Put.io and GetNZB services and adapt the download_files.py. all content will be deployed on ./files folder and the index will be available in mongodb

+(you will need to get the API keys e.g. for tvdb, moviedb etc. yourself)

 ## Authors

 * **Dinesh Gayathri** - *Initial work* - git@github.com:dineshgayathri/indexsample.git